Simple-ML/Simple-ML/docs/Tutorial-The-Simple-ML-Interface.md

 # Sidebar

 The sidebar is shown on the right side whenever additional information is available or when your input is required.
-For example, you can use the sidebar to view a dataset or to get an overview of all available datasets.
+For example, you can use the sidebar to view a dataset or to get an overview of all available datasets as shown in the following.

 ## Overview of Datasets